 the disability requirements of the CommonHealth program as referenced under M.G.L. c.
-118E, § 16A; or
+118E, § 16A.

-was enrolled in the Pharmacy Program (M.G.L. c.118E, §16B), or PharmacyProgram Plus (St. 1999, c.
-127 § 313, as amended by St. 2000, c.
-159 § 2, line item 4000-1450) as of March 31, 2001.

 The Plan may require verification or re-verification of any eligibility requirement at any time.

 Beginning January 1, 2006, in order to be eligible for the Plan, individuals who are eligible for Medicare must be enrolled in a Medicare Part D Plan.
-All Applicants and Members who may qualify for the Low-income Subsidy shall apply for that subsidy.

-15.05: Enrollment
+15.05.
+Enrollment.

+The Secretary may establish a period of Enrollment.
+Such Enrollment period may be continuous.

 Enrollment in the Plan is voluntary and available to all persons eligible under 651 CMR 15.04, unless a determination is made by the Secretary to close Enrollment.

-The Secretary shall close Enrollment or an established Open Enrollment period after making a written determination that Plan expenditures are projected to exceed the amount appropriated for the Plan.
-Such determination may also be made if, based on not less than nine months of claims and enrollment data for the current Fiscal Year, expenditures in the subsequent Fiscal Year are clearly projected to annualize beyond the expenditures projected by the Secretary in the subsequent Fiscal Year.
+The Secretary shall close Enrollment after making a written determination that Plan expenditures are projected to exceed the amount appropriated for the Plan.
+Such determination may also be made if, based on not less than nine months of claims and Enrollment data for the current Fiscal Year, expenditures in the subsequent Fiscal Year are clearly projected to annualize beyond the expenditures projected by the Secretary in the subsequent Fiscal Year.

-Initial Enrollment.

-Persons eligible under 651 CMR 15.04(1)(b) may join or re-join the Plan at any time.
+Persons eligible under 651 CMR 15.04(1)(b) may join or re-join the Plan at any time during which Enrollment is open.

-Persons eligible under 651 CMR 15.04(1)(c) must be enrolled in the Plan by March 31, 2002 in order to preserve said eligibility.
-After March 31, 2002 such persons may join or re-join only if eligible under 651 CMR 15.04(1)(a) or 651 CMR 15.04(1)(b).

-Persons eligible under 651 CMR 15.04(1)(a) may join the Plan as follows:

-at any time during the period beginning April 1, 2001 and ending on March 31, 2002;

-beginning April 1, 2002, persons who are 65 and are eligible under 651 CMR 15.04(1)(a) may join the Plan at any time prior to their 66th birthday;

-beginning April 1, 2002, persons eligible under 651 CMR 15.04(1)(a) who have reached age 66 and have not previously joined the Plan, may join, provided that they apply for enrollment in the Plan within six (6) months after the occurrence of one of the following:

-the establishment of residency in the Commonwealth;

-the loss of employer-sponsored health care coverage because:

-employment ends,

-an employer stops health care coverage for active or retired employees,

-the employer-sponsored health care coverage ends due to insolvency, bankruptcy or involuntary termination of coverage, or

-the employee’s eligibility for coverage pursuant to the provisions of the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) ends;

-loss of non-group health care coverage due to insolvency, bankruptcy or involuntary termination of coverage;

-loss of Medicare managed care plan because the Medicare managed care plan ceases service for the geographic area in which the person resides;

-loss of MassHealth pharmacy benefits;

-eligibility for a Medicare Initial Enrollment Period because of becoming eligible for Medicare;

-eligibility for a Medicare Special Enrollment Period for Part D because of involuntary loss of creditable coverage; or

-loss of eligibility for Medicare full subsidy status due to change in income or assets.

-In the event that the Secretary closes Enrollment, no one shall be allowed to apply for initial enrollment until Enrollment re-opens.